Daycare service and education

 Wilma

 Schools in Larsmo use the Wilma web interface.
 Wilma is an electronic service which is a communication tool used for contacts between the schools and homes.
-Absences and study results are reported via Wilma and you can apply for school transportation.

 School transportation

-Pupils in upper secondary school can apply for school transport subsidy from KELA if the school trip exceeds 7 km.
+Pupils in upper secondary school can apply for a school transport subsidy from KELA if the school trip exceeds 7 km.
 More information about school transport subsidy can be found on KELA’s webpages.

-Apply for school transportation through Wilma.
+Applications for school transportation are submitted via Wilma.

 More information about daycare and education (in Swedish and Finnish):